Where Ducks Nest Affects Production

 “Blue-winged teal settle from south to north.
 By and large, if a bluewing sees good habitat, it will settle down and nest.
 In a year when the Dakotas are wet, but the prairies farther north are dry, that’s good news.
 With ample water, they’ll settle in North and South Dakota and nest to get the best results.
 However, in years when U.S. conditions are lacking, the majority will keep moving to find what they are looking for as far north as Manitoba, Saskatchewan and Alberta.

 The surprising thing about bluewings is they don’t tend to show much renesting even though we don’t think of them as a long-lived duck.
-You would think they would renest like crazy, but because they migrate so early, they can’t afford to renest four times like a mallard.
+You would think they would renest like crazy, but because their Fall migration is so early, they can’t afford to renest four times like a mallard.
 They have to be ready to hit the road in late August or September and be in good condition to make it to traditional wintering areas like the Gulf Coast and points south.

 Gadwall and Wigeon